 The project is in collaboration with BrainSTEM, an industry partner with extensive experience in STEM based mentoring programs, as well as Australian and New Zealand Society of Biomechanics ANZSB, the University of Queensland, the University of Melbourne, Central Queensland University, University of Newcastle and Griffith University.

 As a BRInC Mentee you will get to work in a team of four to five girls to develop your own biomechanics project and story.
 Over 100 days, with the guidance of a mentor, you will use laboratory-based resources and access training on a weekly basis to gain hands-on experience in biomechanics and the biomedical engineering industry.

 The program is organised in line with the Australian Government’s COVIDSafe principles and can be moved to on online format if required.

 We look forward to working with the schools that have already signed up.Find out more

 The mentors will attend training workshops that are designed to empower them to inspire and build confidence in the STEM capabilities of girls, as well as build their own confidence as STEM role models.
 The training will be delivered by BrainSTEM who are experienced in STEM mentor development.

 The mentors will form part of a network of female biomechanists and biomedical engineers around Australia, who will provide ongoing professional support to each other.

-The project is led by Dr Celeste Coltman from the University of Canberra together with seven other early career female researchers and ANZSB members across Australia - Dr Taylor Dick (University of Queensland), Dr Michelle Hall (University of Melbourne), Dr Crystal Kean (Central Queensland University), Dr Karen Mickle (La Trobe University), Dr Laura Diamond (Griffith University), Dr Martina Barzan (Griffith University) and Dr Jayishni Maharaj (Griffith University).
+The project is led by Dr Celeste Coltman from the University of Canberra together with seven other early career female researchers and ANZSB members across Australia - Dr Taylor Dick (University of Queensland), Dr Michelle Hall (University of Melbourne), Dr Crystal Kean (Central Queensland University), Dr Karen Mickle (University of Newcastle), Dr Laura Diamond (Griffith University), Dr Martina Barzan (Griffith University) and Dr Jayishni Maharaj (Griffith University).